ts-stack/markdown/README.md

 For this purpose, test files are used and accumulated in one file.
-If you specify, for example, `--length 100` the first file will be taken, check whether it is longer than 100 kilobytes, and if no - it will be attached to the first one and check its length, and so on.
+If you specify, for example, `--length 100` the first file will be taken, check whether it is longer than 100 kilobytes, and if no - it will be attached to the next one and check its length, and so on.